Nathan Earle speaks out after his surprise England call-up

 “I was in bed at home – we had a day off, and I was just refreshing the phone to see if I’d made it.”
 Earle says it was as much a reflex as anything, and that he had no expectations his limited game time with Saracens.

 “My initial reaction was disbelief – and then excitement.
-I haven’t played a lot of Premiership this season, but Eddie Jones called me later that day to congratulate me and tell me what is expected when I get into camp.
+I haven’t played a lot of Premiership rugby this season, but Eddie Jones called me later that day to congratulate me and tell me what is expected when I get into camp.
 It was more or less to train to the max and go for a Test place.”

 That sense of excitement was still palpable when I met Earle after Saracens training this week.
-He started by telling me the call up was all the more precious because of the difficulties he has faced breaking through to the big time after becoming an England U20 Junior World Champion in 2014 in New Zealand alongside his Saracens mates Maro Itoje and Nick Tompkins.
+He started by telling me the call up was all the more precious because of the difficulties he has faced breaking through to the big time after becoming an England U20 Junior World Champion in 2014 in alongside his Saracens mates Maro Itoje and Nick Tompkins.

 Earle says that after finishing the Junior World Championship on a high and scoring six tries in five games – including one in the 21-20 victory over South Africa in the – he had a troubled start to his pro career.
 It began when he suffered an Achilles tendon rupture at the start of the following season when he was on loan to Bedford.